tundish/blathnaid/app/tale.rst

 He had also to remember not to leave tracks in the dust or to tear down any cobwebs lest he be discovered.
 So when he was not rolled up in his blanket he was standing motionless, sometimes for hours.

 Now this can be a very good thing to do, although not many people know the secret.
+For the first few minutes, you can't stop your mind from wandering, but then slowly you start to breathe with your belly, and your shoulders open up, and your hips find their shape again.
+Everything sinks through your legs into the ground, and then all things become possible.

 The Temple